 Examine the latest predicted sea level and tidal changes and imagine just how many sentient individuals living in low income coastal communities and densely populated cities will be displaced by rising water levels.
 Parched interiors on top, and Two billion people on the move over the next few decades will create vast logistical, psychological and complex social problems.
 A surge of anti-fluministic chaos and torment will be unleashed upon our already threatened non-human kin, their processes and interconnections.
 Pernicious and devastating tension and conflict over resources and territory lays in wait.
 But to deal with two billion individuals simply as a human tsunami to be repelled is a recipe for disaster.
 Each person will have a unique story and will need to be treated with respect and care.
 Forward planning is now an absolute requisite, yet so little is being done.
 COP23 Fiji/Bonn begins today and continues through to November 17th.
 Already, the Prime Minister of Fiji has flagged the growing need to care now and in future for those most vulnerable to climate change.
 I applaud him.

-If a nation and its geography are unable to meet the fundamental needs of its people, through drought, flood or soil degradation, many citizens will choose to move internationally, either legally or illegally.
+If a nation and its geography are unable to meet the fundamental needs of its people, many citizens will choose to move internationally, either legally or illegally.
 Instead of impenetrable, defensive borders erected and defended by xenophobes, causing acute and chronic trauma and resentment, we need to manage a stable and consistent flow of migration, and compassionate resettlement of people between all nations that is truly sustainable for all life and the biosphere.
 We must avoid xenotrauma.
 The vast majority of Earth Crisis victims will be innocent of creating and emitting greenhouse gases, one of the main causes of Earth Crisis.

 Leaders feigning ignorance or denial will not be tolerated.
 We know this is coming.
 Approaches of receiving nations and places of refugia must be underpinned by empathy, compassion and altruism in order to ward off ripples of discontent and conflict on all sides and into the future.
 Collaborative thought and time needs to be given to this problem in preparedness, and we all need to start the process now.